stephenyu/SlackDownloadnstantMessages/README.md

 # Download Slack Conversations

-Given a User IM Channel ID, writes to a JSON file for you to peruse Get your Slack User Token at https://api.slack.com/custom-integrations/legacy-tokens
+Given a User IM Channel ID, writes to a JSON file for you to peruse.

+Get your Slack User Token at https://api.slack.com/custom-integrations/legacy-tokens

 Return a List of All User Matched IM Channel IDs